Linux on the Asus EeePC

 Author: Michael Minn

-Describes how to set up an Ubuntu 10.04 LTS operating system on a Asus EeePC netbook computer.
+Describes how to set up an Ubuntu 11.10 operating system on a Asus EeePC netbook computer.

 The ASUS Eee PC 1000HD, an inexpensive, highly portable netbook computer manufactured by Pegatron Technology, a manufacturing entity spun off by Asustek in 2007.
 The first models were introduced in 2007 in response to the One-laptop-per-child XO-1 and featured limited RAM and a solid state hard drive.
-Later models have expanded features while retaining the small form factor.
+Later models expanded features while retaining the small form factor.
+ASUS stopped making netbooks on 1 January 2013, signaling the effective succession of the netbook era by the era of mobile devices.

 The 1000 HD model that I purchased in October of 2008 features: